 How do I submit tax declarations?

-For the small business status, monthly tax declarations are mandatory and must be submitted through the rs.ge online portal.
+For the Small Business Status, monthly tax declarations are mandatory and must be submitted through the rs.ge online portal.
 Access to this portal is granted via 2 step authentication (SMS code) only to Georgian phone numbers.
 After your monthly tax bill is generated, you must make payment direct from a Georgian bank account – not a foreign bank account.
+However, some limited/unreliable online payment options are available.

-Declarations must be submitted, and taxes paid, between the 1st and 15th of each month.
-So, if you will not be physically in Georgia for this monthly procedure every single month, you will need a representative here who can make the submission on your behalf.
+Declarations must be submitted and taxes paid between the 1st and 15th of each month.
+So, if you will not be able to get messages to your Georgian phone and make the declarations every single month, you will need a representative here who can make the submission on your behalf.
 Our accountants can handle this for you.

-Micro businesses are only required to submit annual tax declarations, by March 31st (Tax Code, Article 93.
+Micro businesses are only required to submit annual tax declarations, by March 31st (GTC Article 93).

 What expenses should be tracked and what can be charged against my tax bill?

 Georgian tax law still requires small business owners to keep a special journal documenting all of their business expenses (Get a free template below).
 You are not required to declare or submit the figures from this journal as part of your monthly tax return.
-But they may be requested if you were audited.
-(Tax Code, Article 91)
+But they may be requested if you were audited (GTC Article 91).

 Your tax liability is on gross turnover, and you cannot claim back any tax relief based on your expenses.